gunjan1909/3d-portfolio/README.md

 - Add more styles/colours if required ✔️
 - Add a footer/to navbar,socials(linktree,linkedin,github) and other stuff if required ✔️
 - Add a scroll-to-top button(optional) ✔️
-- Fix touch scroll for mobiles due to canvas ❌
+- Fix touch scroll for mobiles due to canvas size ❌

 #### The 3js webgl of ballcanvas had to be replaced because there were too many canvas and it was not supporting phone devices. - Added useEffect, u will see icosahedronGeometry sphere balls in devices width 768px and above, and normal circular divs in smaller devices